Parents Lose Custody Of 4-Year-Old Son After Refusing To Complete His Chemotherapy

 In May, McAdams and Bland-Ball protested the state's intervention outside the hospital.

-"There's still so many side effects that he can have for the rest of his life from chemotherapy and these other options we're considering, they don't have proven studies that they are necessarily effective yet.
+"There's still so many side effects that he can have for the rest of his life from chemotherapy and these other options that we're considering, they don't have proven studies that they are necessarily as effective, yet.
 But they do have way less side effects," said Bland-Ball.

 The couple said they would rather give their son nontraditional treatments, including oxygen therapy, CBD oil derived from hemp plants and a special diet.
 That is despite research showing 98% of this type of leukemia goes into remission within the first few weeks of chemotherapy treatments.